awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-optiongroup-optionconfigurations.md

 ## Properties<a name="aws-properties-rds-optiongroup-optionconfigurations-properties"></a>

 `DBSecurityGroupMemberships`  <a name="cfn-rds-optiongroup-optionconfigurations-dbsecuritygroupmemberships"></a>
-A list of DBSecurityGroupMemebrship name strings used for this option\.
+A list of DBSecurityGroupMembership name strings used for this option\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)